Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Misc.
 Convoy Voyages – 1941-1942:

-* All the ON convoys mentioned here are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
-In the meantime, please go to these convoys in the section listing ships in all ON convoys.
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
+In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
+Several Norwegian ships took part.

 A Backwards Voyage with Half a Ship - 1942:

-Vardefjell took part in the Torch operations, which commenced in Nov.-1942 (Athos has a list of other Norwegian ships taking part).
+Vardefjell was to take part in the Torch operations, which had commenced in Nov.-1942 (Athos has a list of other Norwegian ships taking part).
 On Dec.
-11-1942, only a few days after having arrived with Convoy HX 216, she departed Clyde in Convoy KMS 5 for North Africa, cargo of oil.
+11-1942, a week after having arrived with Convoy HX 216, she departed Clyde in Convoy KMS 5 for North Africa, cargo of oil.
 Shortly before midnight on Dec.
 13 she broke in two in a storm with heavy seas, with the result that the forepart drifted off with all the officers and the others who were on watch there, 10 in all, while 31 were left on the afterpart.
 When the foreship came drifting along the port side, those on the afterpart attempted to launch lifeboats, but in the bad weather there was nothing they could do to help their shipmates.
 2 lifeboats were launched, which were both destroyed in the heavy seas, and those who had already manned one of them fell into the water.
 The majority managed to climb back on the ship with the help of the nets, except 1st Engineer Ugelstad and Stoker Opheim, who disappeared.
 Any thought of reaching their shipmates now had to be abandonded.
-(The last time they saw it was around 07:00 in the morning of Dec.
+(The last time they saw the forepart was around 07:00 in the morning of Dec.
 14).

 It was then decided that it might be possible to take the rest of the ship to port.
 According to the 3rd issue of "Krigsseileren" for 1972, the boatswain, Einar Halvorsen was chosen as the "leader".
 In spite of the continuous hurricane winds blowing, and in spite of his lack of navigational skills, he was able to get them all through the 11 days ordeal, with the help of 2nd Engineer Anders Skotheim and Carpenter Lauritz Uggedal , and of course, by the joint efforts of all on board.
 He had painted "Vardefjell: Send help S.O.S.
 Can't steer" in big, bold letters on the boatdeck.
-A ship had been seen during the first night, and another the next morning, but to their dismay, though the desperate signals from the men on Vardefjell were acknowledged, the vessels sailed on.
+A ship had been seen during the first night, and another the next morning, but to their dismay, though the desperate signals from the men on Vardefjell were acknowledged, the ships sailed on.

 At the maritime hearings, which were held in Thorshavn on Dec.
-29-1942, it was concluded that the ship had been under too much strain in trying to keep up with convoy speed in the heavy weather, and Nortraship later sent out a note to all the captains stating that it was their duty and within their rights to inform the Commodore if they felt that the speed would jeapordize their ships in bad weather.
-The boatswain, the 2nd engineer, the 4th engineer, Able Seaman Storstad, Able Seaman Finnskog and Mechanic Andersen attended the inquiry.
+29-1942, it was concluded that the ship had been under too much strain in trying to keep up with the convoy speed in the heavy weather, and Nortraship later sent out a note to all captains stating that it was their duty and within their rights to inform the Commodore if they felt that the speed would jeapordize their ships in bad weather.
+The boatswain, the 2nd engineer, the 4th engineer, Able Seaman Skorstad, Able Seaman Finnskog and Mechanic Andersen attended the inquiry.

 Crew List: